Important Equity Terms

 RSU: Restricted Stock Units are another type of equity compensation.
 As opposed to stock options, RSUs simply turn into shares without the need for exercise once they vest.
 RSUs are taxed as they turn into shares, but typically feature both time-based and exit-based vesting schedules.

-AMT: Alternative Minimum Tax is the special rate applied to ISO exercises: either 26% or 28%.
+AMT: Alternative Minimum Tax is the special rate applied to ISO exercises: either 26% or 28% (You can estimate your AMT impact using our AMT calculator).

 Secondary Sale: the secondary market is a place where private shares can be bought and sold.